tbrodbeck/summarization-toolbox/README.md

 ## Introduction
 This repository provides an end-to-end pipeline to fine-tune a 🤗-Summary-Model on your own corpus.<br>
 It is subdividet in those three parts:
-- Read and prepare data for training (_dataProvider_)
+- [Data Provider](#data-provider): Preprocess and Tokenize data for training
-- Fine tune a selected 🤗-Model on the provided data (_modelTrainer_)
+- [Model Trainer](#model-trainer): Fine tune a selected 🤗-Model on the provided data
-- Automated evaluation of the fine tuned model on validation set (_evaluator_)
+- [Evaluator](#evaluator): Automated evaluation of the fine tuned model on validation set

 The pipeline supports _german_ and _english_ texts to be summarized.
 For both languages a __T5__ model is used which can further be explored in the paper